oyamauchi/hrmc/README.md

 - Inbox and outbox
   - Read from the inbox with `inbox()`.
   - Write to the outbox with `outbox(value)`.
 This expression has no value.

+## Compilation

+The output HRM code is not highly optimized, and tends to contain some obvious inefficiencies.
+The most glaring problem is redundant loads: the compiler does not track which value it currently has in the register, and it emits a load for every read from a variable.

+The only real "optimization" applied is a set of very basic transformations on jump instructions, cleaning up some of the most obvious nonsense (like jumps to the next instruction).

+For most game levels, the most straightforward source code does not produce output that beats the game's optimization challenges.
+There are some exceptions, though, and several more levels where a small amount of manual tweaking of the output can beat the challenges.

 ## Target Architecture